paintballkev812/streamlabs-obs/README.md

 This is a modified version of streamlabs to allow for Facebook Live Streaming without selecting a game.
+Pre-Built installer can be found here: https://github.com/paintballkev812/streamlabs-obs/releases

 # Streamlabs OBS